-As its name implies, a section like this works to introduce or hint at certain themes or thematic elements in advance of the fugue which follows.
+As its name implies, this is a passage preliminary to the main part of the work -- a section which often functions to hint at certain motifs or other thematic material in advance of the music which follows it.

-When the following fugue has 2 countersubjects, one of the ways we can do this is to write a section that introduces only the first 2 bars of both countersubjects and a variation of the subject derived by rhythmic transformation, pass this material through all near keys in no particular order, and end this portion of the work on a half cadence which leaves the impression of something to follow.
+When the following fugue has 2 countersubjects, one of the ways we can do this is to write a section that introduces only the first 2 bars of both countersubjects and a variation of the subject derived by rhythmic transformation, pass this material through all near keys in no particular order, and end this portion of the work on a half cadence which leaves an impression of incompleteness.

-An example of this type of treatment is Introduction and Fugue in G Major Op.
-20.
+An example of this type of treatment is the Op.
+20 Introduction and Fugue in G Major (photo).